Digital-Preservation-Finland/siptools-workshop-2019/test-set4.rst

-Test Case 3 (EAD3 finding aid package)
+Test Case 4 (EAD3 finding aid package)
 ========================================

 This test case consists of a package containing an EAD3 finding aid file.
-The METS structural map can be creating using the structure contained within the EAd3 metadata.
-This package also contains a CSV file, that reqiures ADDML metadata to describe its structure.
+The METS structural map can be created using the structure contained within the EAD3 metadata.
+This package also contains a CSV file that requires ADDML metadata to describe its structure.

 Prepararations